 · Transcripts – Applicants must submit official transcripts from all previously attended colleges and universities.
 Upload scanned PDF files of your official documentation in the attachments section of the online application.
 Students who are admitted to the certificate program will be asked to supply official transcripts upon enrollment.

 · Resume/Curriculum Vitae – Applicants must include a detailed resume including employment, public health experiences, community service, research, and academic or professional honors.
+Public health experience is not required in order to be considered for admission.

 · Statement of Purpose/Personal Statement – Applicants are required to submit a statement of purpose that details their academic interest in the program.
 The statement should discuss any experiences in public health including field experience, training, education or other related qualifications.
 Applicants should discuss how earning the certificate will contribute to their future professional and career goals, as well as to the future of public health.
 Applicants should also address any academic deficiencies, if applicable.